apache/echarts-doc/en/option/component/visual-map-continuous.md

 Whether to enable the range roaming, refering to that whether you have a handle for dragging and adjusting the seleted range.

-（Notes：in order to be compatible with ECharts2, when [visualMap.type](~visualMap.type) is not assigned, if `'calculable'` was set correctly, `type` would be automatically set as `'continuous'`, ingnoring the settings such as  [visualMap-piecewise.splitNumber](~visualMap-piecewise.splitNumber).
+（Notes: in order to be compatible with ECharts2, when [visualMap.type](~visualMap.type) is not assigned, if `'calculable'` was set correctly, `type` would be automatically set as `'continuous'`, ingnoring the settings such as  [visualMap-piecewise.splitNumber](~visualMap-piecewise.splitNumber).
 Therefore, users are not adviced to not assign the [visualMap.type](~visualMap.type), which would lead to ambiguous expressing.

 ## realtime(boolean) = true